Rabbit-Company/RabbitMonitor/README.md

 # Daemonizing (using systemd)
 Running Rabbit Monitor in the background is a simple task, just make sure that it runs without errors before doing this.
 Place the contents below in a file called ```rabbitmonitor.service``` in the ```/etc/systemd/system``` directory.

+WARNING: Make sure to change the User to the one that have installed pip packages.

 ```service
 [Unit]
 Description=Rabbit Monitor